pvechersky/rotors_simulator/README.md

 #### Hardware-in-the-loop usage (with PX4)

- 1. To run the hardware-in-the-loop (HIL) simulation you have to have gotten MAVROS as an additional dependency (step 3 of the installation instructions).
+ 1. To run the hardware-in-the-loop (HIL) simulation you have to have gotten MAVROS as an additional dependency (step 3 of the installation instructions), configured your Pixhawk autopilot and installed QGroundControl.

  2. Launch the simulator with a fixed-wing model and the HIL interface node.